Conservative conference: Get off your Pelotons and back to work, says Oliver Dowden

 Mr Dowden, who was moved from the Department of Culture, Media and Sport in last month's cabinet reshuffle, said: "I like my permanent secretary at DCMS enormously, Sarah Healey, but I am disagreeing with her on this one.

-"I think people need to get off their Pelotons and get back to their desks".
+"I think people need to get off their Pelotons and get back to their desks."

 Speaking at Daily Telegraph fringe event at the Conservative Party conference, Mr Dowden said: "People really want the government to lead by example - they want civil servants to get back to work as well.
-We've got to start leading by example on that".
+We've got to start leading by example on that."

 He said there were currently "more desks occupied" at Conservative Party headquarters than in his former department.